eduardopietre/PyMp4ToPdf/README.md

 If you would like to finetune and improve the result, you may change `--diff` and `--ssim` default arguments.
 Changing `--ssim` usually results in better results than changing `--diff`, but since `--diff` is faster and is used first, changing it may lead to better speed-ups.
 Be careful as `--diff` is highly sensitive.

+## Environment and Pyinstaller ##
+After creating a Python 3 Virtual Environment, use `pip install -r requirements.txt` to install all required dependencies.
+If you pretend to use pyinstaller, install it with `pip install -r requirements.txt`.
+In order to "package" with Pyinstaller, run `pyinstaller mp4_to_pdf_gui.spec` in your Virtual Enviroment.